GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

 ```

 ### Constructor Injection
-As the name implies, this method uses an object's constructor to deliver the dependency.
-Constructor injection is an excellent approach to forcing an injection; the injector **cannot** construct the client without the required dependencies.
-Another consideration of constructor injection is the inability to change dependencies after construction.
-This method may be preferred if a dependency is mandatory for the client to function.
+As the name implies, this method uses an object's constructor to deliver the service.
+There are two key aspects to consider when using Constructor Injection.
+Firstly, since the constructor creates the client, it cannot be created without its required service(s) upfront.
+Secondly, it is only possible to call the constructor once; therefore, changing services after creation is impossible with this method alone.

+The nature of these constraints makes Constructor Injection an excellent approach to **force** an injection (for mandatory dependencies).

 The below example depicts a simple example of constructor injection.
 ```